datacentricdesign/iob22/assignments/01-calculator/step3.md

 Ask the user ‘Type in y: ’ and store the answer in y
 ```

-Add these to lines as comments (starting with `#`) at the end of your code.
+Add these to lines as comments (starting with `#`) at the end of the code.
 Then, use the Python syntax introduced above for translate them into Python.

 [Check the code on Replit](https://repl.it/@IO1075/01-calculator-step3)